lodgeit-labs/accounts-assessor/docker_scripts/README.md

+# set up secrets.
+this is to be improved, but currently, the scripts expect there to be some files with names starting in "secret".
+They should be one directory up from the repo itself.
+They are automatically copied into the sources/.
+They are in .gitignore.

-# build.sh takes two arguments:
+## build.sh takes two arguments:

 `PP` stands for "Port Postfix".
 These are the last two (or more, as you like), digits in the service's public ports.
 That is, ports of frontend_server and agraph.
 This way, you can deploy multiple stacks on one machine.
 (A stable and dev..)